makr0/seajax-utils/readme.markdown

         setTimeout(function() { ellipse.redraw(viewer); }, 500);
      }

-To set drawing attributes, animation behavior, event handlers, etc. you can get hold of the Raphael element with the getElement() method.
-Example:
+To set drawing attributes, animation behavior, event handlers, etc. you can get hold of the Raphael element with the getElement() method:

      ellipse.getElement().attr{("fill":"#ff0000", "fill-opacity":0.5, "stroke-width":"1px", "stroke":"#ffffff"})};

 Todos
 -----
 * Currently, only Marker, Ellipse and Polygon are implemented.
 All else is yet to come...
-* Prepare this to work with the [Closure Compiler] (http://code.google.com/closure/compiler/)
+* Prepare a minified version using the [Closure Compiler] (http://code.google.com/closure/compiler/)